-1 Charges have been done as a budget reduction
+\ Charges have been done as a budget reduction in both years.

-2016-17 Bus Lane Enforcement Summary
+2017-18 Bus Lane Enforcement Summary

 Income from Bus Lane Enforcement under the Transport Act 2000 must also be accounted for separately and any surplus income must also be spent on Transport related activities.